Asymptotic theory for the detection of mixing in anomalous diffusion: Conclusion and open problems

 The statistic $\widehat{E}_N(n)$ is proposed in \cite{magdziarz:weron:2011} for mixing detection in anomalous diffusion.
 In this paper, we establish the asymptotic distribution of $\widehat{E}_N(n)$ for fixed $n$ as $N \rightarrow \infty$.
 We assume the underlying stochastic process $Y$ is a fractional Gaussian stationary sequence and a single sample path is available.
 We show that ${\mathfrak I} \widehat{E}_N(n)$ always converges to a Gaussian distribution at a standard rate of convergence.
 On the other hand, depending on the anomalous regime ($\alpha$ parameter range), ${\mathfrak R} \widehat{E}_N(n)$ converges to a Gaussian or non-Gaussian distribution at standard or nonstandard convergence rates.

 This work leads to a number of open problems and research directions.
-These include $(i)$ studying the asymptotic behavior of $\widehat{E}_N(n)$ in the double limit $n,N \rightarrow \infty$, for increased accuracy; $(ii)$ understanding the asymptotic behavior of $\widehat{E}_N(n)$ or related statistics starting from mathematically different classes of fractional processes such as non-Gaussian infinitely divisible processes or continuous time random walks; $(iii)$ establishing the asymptotic behavior of ergodicity detection statistics such as the one proposed in \cite{magdziarz:weron:2011}.
+These include \begin{itemize} \item [$(i)$] as discussed in Section \ref{s:discussion}, investigating the finite sample performance of specific mixing detection procedures based on $\widehat{E}_N(n)$ and with controllable error margins; \item [$(ii)$] studying the asymptotic behavior of $\widehat{E}_N(n)$ in the double limit $n,N \rightarrow \infty$, for increased accuracy; \item [$(iii)$] understanding the asymptotic behavior of $\widehat{E}_N(n)$ or related statistics starting from mathematically different classes of fractional processes such as non-Gaussian infinitely divisible processes or continuous time random walks.
+This would allow for the quantification of the uncertainty involved in testing the null hypothesis \eqref{e:H0} starting from these alternative classes of anomalous diffusion models.
+In particular, this naturally leads to the question of how robust the use of $\widehat{E}_N(n)$ is, in terms of error margins, over broad classes of Gaussian and non-Gaussian anomalous diffusion models; \item [$(iv)$] establishing the asymptotic behavior of ergodicity detection statistics such as the one proposed in \cite{magdziarz:weron:2011}. \end{itemize}